one-europe/OneEurope/piwik/tests/README.txt

 	$ phpunit
 	This will run all unit + integration tests.
 It might take 30 minutes to run.

-	You can also run tests of speciified "parts" of Piwik.
+	You can also run tests of specified "parts" of Piwik.
 	There are three main groups of tests: Core, Plugins and Integration For example run
 	$ phpunit --group Core